sensu/sensu-docs/content/sensu-go/5.15/guides/use-federation.md

 | `alpha` | sensu.alpha.example.com |
 | `beta` | sensu.beta.example.com |

-In this example, the `gateway` cluster will be the entry point for operators to manage Sensu resources in the `alpha` and `beta` clusters.
+In this scenario, the `gateway` cluster will be the entry point for operators to manage Sensu resources in the `alpha` and `beta` clusters.
+This guide assumes a single sensu-backend in each cluster, but named clusters comprised of multiple sensu-backends are supported.

+Upon completion of these steps, you'll be able to browse events, entities, checks and other resources in the `gateway`, `alpha` and `beta` clusters from the `gateway` cluster web UI.

 This diagram depicts the federation relationship documented in this guide: